pablo-reyes8/alphafold2-from-scratch/README.md

 This repository is inspired by the AlphaFold2 line of work and the broader ecosystem of open implementations and educational reverse-engineering efforts around protein structure prediction.

-Special credit belongs to the original AlphaFold work and to the open-source community that has made this field far more accessible to study.
+Special credit belongs to the original AlphaFold - DeepMind work and to the open-source community that has made this field far more accessible to study.

 ---